MTalha-Codes/mmqlc/README.md

 > [!IMPORTANT]
 > **Avoid Confusion Here**
 >
-> When we say compiled language, I am referring to a language that is processed into results, not in the traditional sense of compiling into machine code.
+> By compiled language, I am referring to a language that is processed into results, not in the traditional sense of compiling into machine code.
 You can think of MmQL as being evaluated, interpreted, or processed.

 ## What is MmQLC ?